project-forth-works/project-forth-works/Algorithms/CRC-generation/crc-math.md

     16  1  1 1 98 7654 3210
         5  2 1

 Similar to paper and pencil division with numbers we divide by the generator polynomial by subtraction according to place.
-As the coefficients are from W<sub>2</sub> adding and subtracting can be implemented by the bit-wise-`xor`-operation.
+As the coefficients are from W<sub>2</sub> adding and subtracting can be implemented by the bit-wise-xor-operation.

 The bits of the message are inspected one after the other and if possible the generator polynomial is subtracted at the inspected position.